Products

 What is high-speed steel?

-High-Speed Steel (HSS) is a tool steel with high hardness, wear-resistance, and heat resistance.
-HSS is a kind of complex alloy steels, which contains carbide-forming elements such as tungstenmolybdenumchromiumvanadium, and cobalt, and the total amount of alloy elements is about 10-25%.
+High-Speed Steel (HSS) is a tool steel with high hardness, wear resistance, and heat resistance.
+HSS is a kind of complex alloy steel, which contains carbide-forming elements such as tungstenmolybdenumchromiumvanadium, and cobalt, and the total amount of alloy elements is about 10-25%.

-HSS is mainly used to manufacture complex thin blade and impact-resistant metal cutting tools, as well as high-temperature bearing and cold extrusion die, such as a turning tool, drill bit, hob, machine saw blade and high demand die, etc. It can still maintain a high hardness in the high speed cutting under the condition of high temperature (500 ℃), which is the most main characteristic of high-speed steel, the red hardness.
+HSS is mainly used to manufacture complex thin blade and impact-resistant metal cutting tools, as well as high-temperature bearing and cold extrusion die, such as a turning tool, drill bit, hob, machine saw blade, high demand die, etc. It can still maintain a high hardness in high speed cutting under the condition of high temperature (500 ℃), which is the main characteristic of high-speed steel, the red hardness.

 What is tungsten steel?